DistrictOfJoban/JCM-Docs/docs/dev/scripting/articles/tips.md

 graphics["drawString(java.lang.String,int,int)"]("Overload resolution", 15, 60);
 ```

-!!! note "Note"
+!!! note
     1. Methods/Constructors identifier are case-sensitive
     2. Leave the identifier blank for a constructor
     3. Only fully qualified name (`java.lang.String`) is accepted, simple name (String) is not accepted

 At least, good luck on avoiding "method not found" error! ^_^